SergiGuasch/hangover/Readme.md

-# Case Study: Regression/ Predicting the price of houses
+# Case Study: Regression/ Predicting the price of houses :moneybag: :euro: :house:
+by Marc Puyol & Sergi Guasch, February 2022
+<br/><br/>

 ## 1 Importing and understanding the data
 The database is composed of 21,597 rows (each representing a house) and 21 columns.
 Additionally, we have added two new columns, one that reflects the year in which the house was built or reformed (for the houses that were not reformed we have taken the year of construction and for those that were reformed the year of reform) and one that reflects the distance from the center (the most expensive area).